 Kava kava import ban

-Kava Kava, a member of the pepper family, is as a traditional herbal remedy for the treatment of anxiety.
-The herb has been banned since 2003.
+Kava Kava, a member of the pepper family, is a traditional herbal remedy for the treatment of anxiety.
+The herb has been banned in the UK and EU since 2003.
 This is because of concerns about its toxic effect on the liver.
-Kava kava supplements, or foods containing this herb cannot be imported into NI.
+Kava kava supplements, or foods consisting of or containing this herb cannot be imported into NI.

 Illegal dye in spices and palm oils

 Certain spices are at risk of contamination.
 District councils regulate high risk imports.
-If illegal dye levels are at or above 0.5 parts per million (0.5ppm) they are rejected.
+If illegal dye levels are at or above 0.5 mg/kg they are rejected.